Eitan-Leviev/Memoric/README.md

 ## General

-This mobile app is developed for a personal purpose - to easily practice advanced memory techniques that I learned from the international memory expert Eran Katz.
+This mobile app is developed for a personal purpose - to easily practice advanced memory techniques, taught by the memory expert Eran Katz.

-In the future, this app will also support speach recognition, different languages, a practice of imagery memory, dates, phone numbers and more.
+In the future, this app will also support speach recognition, different languages, imagery memory, dates, faces, phone numbers, pi and more.

 In addition, it will be adjusted to help everyone :
 - Children who want to enhance cognitive skills
-- Memory enthusiasts who want to proceed to the next level
+- Professional memory competitors
 - Adults who want to keep the mind sharp

 ## Screenshots